 Generative design might have the power to change the manufacturing landscape.
 It can become a real ally for your manufacturing process and could benefit companies coming from all industries.
 We will see today what is generative design and how it works, but we will also go a little further and discuss the use of generative design for additive manufacturing!

 Generative design is an iterative design process involving software that will generate a certain number of outputs meeting specified constraints.
 This is kind of a computer-aided methodology will create an iteration of a design based on defined real-world constraints and needs it.
 Designers or engineers input parameters, constraints, intended outputs, requirements, materials, and manufacturing methods into the generative design software.
 The software explores all the possibilities and permutations of a solution, thanks to all this information, the software will design multiple solutions.
+This will allow you to create innovative structures, perfectly optimized for your use.

 Generative design is an efficient way of getting optimized parts: you can create lighter parts and it can help to consolidate and get more durable pieces.
 If this technique can create perfectly optimized designs, keep in mind that using generative design algorithms is different from design optimization techniques such as topology optimization!
 Indeed, topology optimization will improve the part and design by removing material from an existing file, optimizing the product’s form, improving its strength, cooling, or weight.
 For generative engineering design, you don’t need a finished design, only the basic information, and requirements that will allow you to explore the design space of possibilities!